 A PhD, like all degrees, has no intrinsic value.
 It’s value stems entirely from how people perceive it.

 Do you value the idea of earning a doctorate?
 Great!
 Go for it.
 Do the costs seem to outweigh the value?
 Fine.

 A PhD is an end, not a means to an end.
 It’s entirely up to you to decide if the end justifies the means.

 And remember, no matter when you leave or why, there will be positive ways to spin your transition story.

-	When people ask us “should I quit my PhD?”, they talk about quitting your PhD program like it’s some kind of momentous, life-altering decision.
+When grad students ask us “should I quit my PhD?”, they tend to refer to quitting your PhD program like it’s some kind of momentous, life-altering decision.
 But it’s really not.